BeamFour/Beam42/README.md

 2. Illumination ray tracers compute the sum of diffuse and discrete light sources and predict the intensity at any point in an enclosed space.
 These are non-sequential: you do not have to pre-specify your trace sequence.
 These are crucial for designing lighting systems; for light guides; for interior illumination; essential for stray light calculations in optical systems; but that's not us either.

 3. Optical ray tracing runs geometrical rays through lenses, gratings, irises, mirrors, prisms, etc and evaluates the image that a specified optical system delivers.
 Bingo!

-The project also includes a port of GNU Optical to Java.

 ## Changes / Development Plan